 But as our portfolio shows, it’s a good idea to keep some growth in the mix.
 An accumulator might concentrate more on the growth prospects while a retiree might choose to play defense.

-It’s easy to make money from growth stocks in retirement …
+It’s easy to make money from growth stocks for retirement funding.
+And remember, we enter the retirement risk zone several years before retirement.

 Keep in mind the above is not advice, but ideas for consideration.
 Be sure to know your risk tolerance level, tax considerations and how investments fit within the greater financial and life plan.